Handling of media and signaling

-The selection of the transcoding node in the overflow location follows the same balancing rules: if a node is currently processing the conference media and has capacity to take the new call then that node is selected, otherwise the least loaded node in the overflow location is selected.
+The selection of the transcoding node in the media overflow location follows the same balancing rules: if a node is currently processing the conference media and has capacity to take the new call then that node is selected, otherwise the node in the overflow location that currently has the most available capacity is selected.

 - The call is rejected if there is no transcoding capacity available in the transcoding location or either of the overflow locations associated with the signaling location.
 Note that endpoints connected (for signaling purposes) to nodes at other locations may still be able to join the conference — this is because each location has its own configurable set of transcoding and overflow locations that it can use for its local endpoints.

 Media overflow locations are used to tell Pexip Infinity where to process the call media when there is no transcoding resource currently available in the Transcoding location associated with the location where the call has been received.

-Locations are not explicitly configured as "overflow" locations — their use depends upon how you have configured your system.
+Locations are not explicitly configured as "media overflow" locations — their use depends upon how you have configured your system.
 For example, you could have one dedicated location that never initially handles any calls, but is used as a common overflow location for all of your other locations.
 Alternatively, you could configure your locations to overflow to each other — which may be useful if you have locations around the world, so that a location that is experiencing heavy demand during its working day can make use of idle resources in a location in a different timezone.

 To enable overflow, you must configure a location with a Primary overflow location and a Secondary overflow location (in addition to its standard Transcoding location).
 When overflow resources are required, Pexip Infinity will use any available transcoding resource in the primary overflow location first (using the same rules and limitations as described above), and if there is no suitable resource in the primary overflow location it will use resource in the secondary overflow location.